trilitech/tezos-developer-docs/docs/tutorials/join-dal-baker/verify-rights.md

    l=<current-level>; while true; echo $l; do octez-client rpc get "/chains/main/blocks/head/context/dal/shards?delegates=$MY_BAKER&level=$l"; l=$((l+1)); done
    ```

-1. Verify the baker's activity on the Explorus block explorer by going to the Consensus Ops page at https://explorus.io/consensus_ops, selecting Ghostnet, and searching for your address (only the first few characters).
+1. Verify the baker's activity on the Explorus block explorer by going to the Consensus Ops page at https://explorus.io/consensus_ops, selecting Ghostnet, and searching for your baker account address (only the first few characters).

    For example, this screenshot shows consensus operations that include DAL attestations, indicated by a number in the "DAL attestation bitset" column.